Laura W. Murphy: Career

 After graduating from Wellesley, Murphy became one of the youngest legislative assistants on Capitol Hill, working for Rep. Parren Mitchell, the first African-American congressman from Maryland.
 She also worked for Rep. Shirley Chisholm, Mayor Willie Brown, Mayor Sharon Pratt Kelly, and Rev. Jesse Jackson.

 After working for Congresswoman Chisholm, Murphy was recruited by the American Civil Liberties Union to be a lobbyist on civil and women's rights.
+In 1982, she pushed for an extension to the Voting Rights Act.
 Murphy served as the director of the Washington Legislative Office for the American Civil Liberties Union from 1993 to 2005.
 With ACLU, Murphy helped pass the Fair Sentencing Act and the USA Freedom Act and testified over a dozen times before the United States Congress.

 Murphy is the president of the law firm Laura Murphy & Associates.
 She led civil rights audits of Airbnb in 2016 and Facebook in 2020.

 In 2016, she was named a Harvard University Advanced Leadership Fellow.

 She was a supporter of the legalization of same-sex marriage in Maryland.

 Personal life

 Murphy is married to Bill Psillas.
+She is the aunt of Pennsylvania politician Chris Rabb.

 She is a member of the Ruth Brewster Chapter of the Daughters of the American Revolution in Washington, D.C.
 In 2012, she attended the DAR's annual Continental Congress in Washington, D.C. and read from the Declaration of Independence at an Independence Day celebration.